Introduction

 Remember the trains.
 Land-based energy corridors are expanding.
 Russian pipelines.
 Iranian routes.
 Central Asian networks.
 Non-dollar settlement systems are gaining traction.
 CIPS (China's Cross-Border Interbank Payment System, launched in 2015 as an alternative to SWIFT) is expanding.
 Maritime chokepoints (Suez, Panama, the Red Sea) face disruption, and UNCTAD reports that rerouting away from these chokepoints increased global vessel demand by 3% and container ship demand by 12% by mid-2024.
 [17]

 The window in which maritime leverage and dollar-denominated sanctions remain maximally effective is narrowing.
+The Rasht-Astara rail signing (December 2024) and the Red Sea shipping disruption running since late 2023 are the visible indicators: land corridor infrastructure advancing toward the 2028 completion window, maritime chokepoints contested simultaneously.
 When coercion becomes costly, regulators adjust.
 GL 46 and GL 47 are not signs of mercy.
 They are signs that the architecture is feeling the limits of its reach.

 The framework remains.
 The posture shifts.
 The question is who absorbs the costs while the recalibration plays out.